 You can pay me by

-personal check or via PayPal.
+personal check or PayPal or via credit card (through Paypal).
 Of course I'll accept an institutional check, a

 bank or postal money order, or a certified check, but those are not necessary.
 I

 don't hold up your job until personal checks clear — I trust people, and that

 for a quote.
 You only need to pay me after I give you a price for the

 restoration.
 I require payment in full up front, but I guarantee my work 100%;

 you will be satisfied or you'll get your money back (see below).